hksung/resources/README.md

-# The long and winding road to understand programming language
+### The long and winding road to collaborate with computer

-This page includes open-source resources to understand programming LANGUAGE better (relates to machine learning, NLP, and math), which have guided my study.
-(I went through a lot of trial and error between these lists, but things that I listed here were all helpful to me!)
+This page includes open-source resources related to machine learning, NLP, and math, which helped me understand programming LANGUAGE a bit better.
+I went through a lot of trial and error between these lists, but the things I listed here were all helpful to me!
 Because my first language is **Korean**, some resources are Korean (I marked them **[Korean]**).
 Others are in **English**.
 The list will be updated regularly.

 1. Introduction